DvvCz/Lum/README.md

 ### Status?

 This language isn't quite ready yet.
-It needs a standard library, online repl, and a name..
+It needs a standard library, online repl, and documentation..
 Come back later!